thaihangchung7/thaihangchung7.github.io/_notes/classical2.md

 Goldstein describes **Euler's theorem** as:

-"The real orthogonal matrix specifying the physical mition of a rigid body with one point fixed always has the eigenvalue +1"
+"The real orthogonal matrix specifying the physical motion of a rigid body with one point fixed always has the eigenvalue +1"

 ## Finite Rotations